MysteryBlokHed/databind/docs/cli.rst

 Databind CLI
 ============

-What can be transpiled
+What Can Be Transpiled
 ----------------------

 Either single mcfunction files or entire datapack folders can be transpiled.
 When transpiling an entire folder, Databind will look for ``.databind`` files and leave other files alone.
-Passing databind folder is required for using ``:func``.
+Using a project folder as opposed to a single file is required for using ``:func``.

 Note that the namespace inference used for ``:func`` assumes a typical datapack file structure (``<datapack>/data/<namespace>/functions`` for functions), but it